Last Updated: May 29, 2022

 If you think you’ve heard it all, you’ve got another thing coming.
 Telegram introduced an option for immediate access to your most significant chats, Telegram Widget for your home screen.
 The Shortcut Widget displays only names and profile pictures, while The Chat Widget also reveals a preview of your recent messages.

-Group chats can have up to 1000 members, while voice and video calls are currently limited to eight participants.
+Group chats can have up to 1000 members, while voice and video calls are currently limited to 40 participants.

 Similarly, you can send view-once images and videos, which automatically disappear after sending or seeing them.

-A feature that Signal provides, and neither WhatsApp nor Telegram do, is Message Reaction.
+Another feature that Signal provides is Message Reaction.
 This option allows you to respond to a message with an emoji reaction, which can be quite convenient and add up to a conversation dynamic.

 Another Signal’s feature is Note to Self, which enables users to send messages to themselves, even the disappearing messages.
 It is an excellent concept since it can be used as a virtual personal notepad.